 In upflow position with side return inlet(s), leveling legs may be used.
-(See Figure 20) Install field-supplied, $5/16 \times 1-1/2$ in.
+(See Figure 23.)
+Install field-supplied, $5/16 \times 1-1/2$ in.
 (8 x 38 mm) (max) corrosion-resistant machine bolts, washers and nuts.

 NOTE: Bottom closure must be used when leveling legs are used.
 It may be necessary to remove and reinstall bottom closure panel to install leveling legs.
-To remove bottom closure panel, see Step 1 in Bottom Return Air Inlet section.
+To remove bottom closure panel, see Item 1 in Bottom Return Air Inlet section in Step 1 above.